 Skip to content

-What to expect when you switch to a heat pump to heat your home
+What to expect when you switch to a heat pump to warm your home

 Heat pumps are an efficient and low carbon method of heating (and provide cooling in the summer too), so they’re a great option if you’re looking to replace a fossil fuel heating system in your home.
 At the moment, heat pumps also have the added bonus of being eligible for payment under the Renewable Heat Incentive (RHI) scheme, so it’s likely also a financially savvy change to make for your home.